PIC4SeR/Social-Nav-Metrics-Matching/README.md

 ```
 pip install -r requirements.txt
 ```-->
-The metrics are already extracted and presented in the data_folder, the recorded ros2 bags associated to them can be downloaded at this [link](https://drive.google.com/file/d/1DMiw7qAvpCDC3eAf4Af-XRlvGY9o6DQf/view?usp=drive_link)
+The metrics are already extracted and presented in the data_folder, the recorded ros2 bags associated with them can be downloaded at this [link](https://drive.google.com/file/d/1DMiw7qAvpCDC3eAf4Af-XRlvGY9o6DQf/view?usp=drive_link)

 ## Usage
-The analysis is carried out in the three included jupyter notebook files.
+The analysis is carried out in the three included Jupyter notebook files.
 The home path in the three notebooks as to be changed to the relative path of the repository.

 **G1_1_overall_metrics_match.ipynb**